Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts: Samples

 We use the second CHIME/FRB catalog \citep{chime2ndcatalog}, which contains a total of 4539 FRBs, including both one-off events and repeating sources.
 Among them, 981 bursts are associated with 83 repeating sources, while the remaining 3558 events are classified as apparently non-repeating bursts.

 The catalog provides sky positions for all bursts, along with associated localization uncertainties.
 In addition to the commonly used central coordinates and their elliptical errors, CHIME also releases localization probability maps for each FRB.
 These maps encode the full positional probability distribution on the sky, which can be highly non-Gaussian and irregular due to the instrument beam response.
-Among them, the localizations of 138 FRBs were replaced with more precise measurements at the $\sim 10^{\prime\prime}$ level, for which channelized raw voltage (``baseband'') data are available \citep{chime2024updating}.
+Among them, the localizations of 138 FRBs were replaced with more precise measurements at the $\sim 10^{\prime\prime}$ level, for which channelized raw voltage (``baseband'') data are available \citep{Michilli2021, Michilli2023, chime2024updating}.

 For this study, we select 4513 FRBs for which reliable localization maps are available and suitable for cross-matching analysis.
-Bursts from the same repeating source are identified but treated as independent events in the analysis.
+For repeating FRBs, we perform the matching at the burst level, because each burst has its own arrival time and the temporal ordering between the GRB and FRB is part of our selection.
+This treatment is used to preserve the timing information, and does not imply that bursts from the same repeater are independent sources.
 The dispersion measure (DM) of each burst is used as a proxy for distance, enabling an approximate inference of the FRB redshift, as described in Section~\ref{sec:method}.